rotto32/hrext07-my-cruddy-app/README.md

 ---Minor----
 - [x] Change the description input to a larger text input box
-- [ ] Add the ability to upload an image
 - [x] Add a div around each profile (personal or restaurant)
 - [x] Adding a new profile adds a new favs section to existing profiles
-- [ ] Need to fix bug where new users aren't being added to the page except on re-load
+- [x] Need to fix bug where new users aren't being added to the page except on re-load
 - [x] Need to fix bug where re-loading the page doesn't keep the most recent profile as the current user
 - [x] Bug where re-adding restaurant after deleting adds it twice
 - [x] On reload the page is no longer adding a user from local storage to the 'your profile' section
 - [ ] Favorites doesn't work if restaurant name has punctuation
+- [ ] Add a button to move to profile

 ---Appearance---
 - [x] Update the jumbotron with icons